Kagwep/oware-cartesi/README.md

 ## Interacting with the DApp

-After successfully running the frontend, you'll want to interact with the DApp.
+After successfully running the frontend, you'll want to interact with the Dapp.
 Follow these steps:

 ### 1. Connect Your Wallet

 1. Open your web browser and navigate to the frontend URL (typically `http://localhost:5173`).
-2. Look for a "Connect Wallet" button,  top right corner of the page.
+2. Look for a "Connect Wallet" button, usually in the top right corner of the page.
 3. Click on the button and select your preferred wallet (e.g., MetaMask).
 4. Follow the prompts in your wallet to connect it to the DApp.